State Correctional Institution – Greene

-The State Correctional Institution – Greene (SCI Greene) is a maximum security prison, classified as a Supermax, located in Franklin Township, Greene County, Pennsylvania, near Waynesburg, off Interstate 79 and Pennsylvania Route 21.
+The State Correctional Institution – Greene (SCI Greene) is a maximum security prison for men, classified as a Supermax, located in Franklin Township, Greene County, Pennsylvania, near Waynesburg, off Interstate 79 and Pennsylvania Route 21.
 Pennsylvania Department of Corrections operates the prison, which previously housed most of Pennsylvania's capital case inmates.

 It is in the far southwest of the state, near the border with West Virginia, in a rural area.

 History

 SCI Greene opened in late 1993.

 Around 1996, some prisoners stated that some guards used more force than necessary to control them, and a video camera had captured evidence related to the complaint.
 Charles Graner, a prison guard who began working at SCI Greene in 1996, was the defendant in two lawsuits, each by a different prisoner; both lawsuits were dismissed as one disappeared after finishing his sentence and the other had submitted his lawsuit after a deadline.
 Graner later became known for the Abu Ghraib scandal.

 At some point all of the death penalty prisoners at Greene were moved to SCI Phoenix.